Particulars | Chartered Accountancy Course Details |

 CA Final Exam Form Fees | Rs.
 1800 (Single group)Rs.
 3300 (Both groups) | $ 325 (Single group)$ 550 (Both groups) |

-- Up comers looking for admissions to Chartered Accountancy (CA) courses – Foundation, Intermediate and Intermediate IPC courses can fill the application structure on the authority site of ICAI.
+- Upcomers looking for admission to Chartered Accountancy (CA) courses – Foundation, Intermediate, and Intermediate IPC courses can fill out the application structure on the authority site of ICAI.

-- Sanctioned Accountancy competitors can apply for the ICAI tests/courses by enrolling themselves first according to the means referenced beneath:
+- Sanctioned Accountancy competitors can apply for the ICAI tests/courses by enrolling themselves first according to the means referenced below:

-- For first time candidates, the enlistment cycle for ICAI test is as under:
+- For first-time candidates, the enlistment cycle for the ICAI test is as follows:

 - Click LOGIN/REGISTER on the primary tab of the ICAI official site or https://icaiexam.icai.org/

-- Click on ‘New User Register here!’ to enlist for ICAI test as a new understudy, actually look at the picture underneath
+- Click on ‘New User Register here!’ to enlist for the ICAI test as a new understudy; actually, look at the picture underneath.

-- Whenever confirmation is done, enter email and portable number
+- Whenever confirmation is done, enter your email and portable number.

-- Login with the assistance of enlistment number and secret phrase
+- Login with the assistance of the enlistment number and secret phrase

-- Top off the structure and transfer the important archives
+- Top off the structure and transfer the critical archives.

-- Make an instalment of utilization charge to finish the cycle
+- Make an installment of the utilization charge to finish the cycle.

-- Download the properly filled structure for future reference
+- Download the correctly filled structure for future reference.

-- Competitors can make instalment for the CA application charge through the accompanying:
+- Competitors can make installments for the CA application charge through the accompanying:

 - Check Card or Credit Card (VISA or MASTER or MAESTRO/RUPAY)